 On can see the very different behavior of the second-order wave loads.
-At high frequencies the Potential Flow ("full-QTF") exhibits large amplitude oscillations and the imaginary part is dominant at low frequencies.
-The MCF presents small loads at low frequency but produces a significant imaginary part for ω ~2 rad/s, and almost no real contribution under ω <0.5 rad/s.
+At high frequencies the Potential Flow ("full-QTF") exhibits large amplitude oscillations.
+The MCF presents small loads at low frequency but produces a significant imaginary part for $\omega \sim 2$ rad/s, and almost no real contribution under $\omega < 0.5$ rad/s.
+On the range of pulsations [0.2 - 0.8 rad/s] the Potential Flow and the MCF models are in good agreement, which would correspond to wave periods between 8s and 30s.
+For shorter waves, with pulsation within [0.8 - 2 rad/s] (meaning periods in the [3-8s] interval), the MCF model presents significantly higher second order wave loads.